The Offbeat Blog

 To be honest my heart always sinks a little when I hear that the invites have gone out with the request for suggestions, because I already know what's coming...

 A lot of the suggestions will be baaaaad.
-That is to say a good number of them will be likely be completely inappropriate, too obscure to feel inclusive for everyone, or totally contrary to the specific instructions that the happy couple have given me regarding the music.
+That is to say a good number of them will likely be completely inappropriate, too obscure to feel inclusive, or totally contrary to the specific instructions that the happy couple have given me regarding the music.
 I can't tell you how many times 'The Macarena', 'Come on Eileen' or 'YMCA' have appeared on these guest request lists, whilst I've simultaneously been given strict instructions not to play anything cheesy.
 It instantly puts me in a bind that someone might be expecting something that I've already been asked not to play.
 Furthermore, I'll have no idea who actually requested which song so won't know if that person is even in the room when I play it.

 When a guest puts down a song request before the party, there might well be an expectation that that song will be played at some point, as if I am working my way down a preplanned list of tracks on a speadsheet, and they are waiting patiently for their turn.
 I'm not gonna lie, it's a tiny bit heartbreaking to see someone who has been hanging out at the back of the room all evening come wondering over at around 10:15pm and say "Excuse me, are you going to play 'Uptown Girl' soon, only our taxi is on its way and we're leaving in 10 minutes?"
 Invariably this will happen just as a full dancefloor is twerking away to Nicky Minaj or headbanging to "Killing In The Name Of", and I simply have no choice but to disappoint them.